simonagren/simonagren.github.io/content/posts/2018-11-18--part2-azurefunction/index.md

 ## (OPTIONAL) Get Application Settings
 We are going to use the `Azure Functions Core Tools` that we installed in the previous post, to get the application settings of our newly created app.
 We don't need to get these before we deploy, I'm just showing you that you can.
-There might be some scenarious where you would want the storage settings etc.
+There might be some scenarios where you would want the storage settings etc.

 1. Open a node console and cd into our VS Code project.
-2. Run following command to fetch all application settings and they will be pushed into the local.settings.json file.
+2. Run the following command to fetch all application settings and they will be pushed into the local.settings.json file.
 ```javascript
 func azure functionapp fetch-app-settings <FuncApp>
 ```

 ## Deploy our function with local settings
 So we publish our app and use the `local.settings.json` to overwrite the App Settings in Azure.
-We don't overwrite and remove all the settings, we actually just add the new settings and overwrite/update if there are any with the same name.
+We don't overwrite and remove all the settings, we just add the new settings and overwrite/update if there are any with the same name.
 ```javascript
 func azure functionapp publish <FuncApp> --publish-local-settings -i --overwrite-settings -y
 ```